4 Steps to Being a Business Champion: Bridging Learning to Performance

 Achieving 240% ROI

-Being able to create content in a single-source fashion and reuse it across departments and geographies has amounted to huge savings for Baker Hughes, and they saved more since Xyleme’s learning content platform also makes their process of translating content for the 90 countries in which they operate much more efficient.
+Being able to develop learning content in a single-source fashion and reuse it across departments and geographies has amounted to huge savings for Baker Hughes, and they saved more since Xyleme’s learning content platform also makes their process of translating content for the 90 countries in which they operate much more efficient.

 According to Jennifer, “we’re looking at a current savings of $1.2 million a year, or an ROI of 240% based on the savings we see in regards to translation.”
 She further added, “We don’t do any custom content development outside of our learning content management system, and [see] huge, huge savings in productivity and reuse.”